Get Your Realtek WiFi Working on Linux

 /bin/bash -c "$(curl -fsSL https://dandanilyuk.github.io/rtw88_driver_installer/install.sh)"

-The script will ask for your sudo password.
-It only modifies driver-related files and can be cleanly uninstalled with ./install.sh -u.
+The script asks for your sudo password.
+It only modifies driver-related files, and you can uninstall cleanly by re-running the command with -u.

 What the Script Does